-If the decision about whether you qualify for NHS Continuing Healthcare is delayed or disputed, you may qualify for a payment from your CCG to cover any payments you had to make in the meantime.

-This payment would make sure that you don't lose out financially because NHS Continuing Healthcare wasn't awarded at the right time - for example, if you paid the local council or a private agency for care services and:
+If the decision about whether you qualify for NHS Continuing Healthcare is delayed or disputed, you may qualify for a payment from your ICB or LHB to cover any payments you had to make in the meantime.
+This payment would make sure that you do not lose out financially because NHS Continuing Healthcare wasn't awarded at the right time - for example, if you paid the local council or a private agency for care services and:

-- the CCG took longer than 28 days from the date that they received your completed Checklist Tool assessment to decide that you qualify for NHS Continuing Healthcare, without good reason - the CCG decided you didn't qualify for NHS Continuing Healthcare, but then changed their decision following a review.
+- in England, the ICB took longer than 28 days from the date that they received your completed Checklist Tool assessment to decide that you qualify for NHS Continuing Healthcare, without good reason - the ICB or LHB decided you didn't qualify for NHS Continuing Healthcare, but then changed their decision following a review - in Wales, the LHB took longer than eight weeks to put a care package in place once it was decided that you qualified for NHS Continuing Healthcare.